neaf/pennylane-this-again/README.md

 [https://this-again.fly.dev/](https://this-again.fly.dev/)

-However, only after deploying I had a chance to conclude the performance on fly.io is absymial.
+However, only after deploying I had a chance to conclude the performance on fly.io is not great.
 The DB takes long time to respond despite it's CPU and memory being utilized only up to 20%.

-On development machine it takes 0.5-2s for reasonable amount of ingredients.
+On development machine it takes around 500-600ms for ten search ingredients.
 Not ideal, but snappy enough.

 For most enjoyable experience let's setup it locally: